vyfor/cord.nvim/.github/wiki/Troubleshooting.md

      find /tmp ${XDG_RUNTIME_DIR:+$XDG_RUNTIME_DIR} ${TMPDIR:+$TMPDIR} ${TMP:+$TMP} ${TEMP:+$TEMP} -type s -name 'discord-ipc-*' 2>/dev/null
      ```

-   If you get nothing or "False", the pipe may not be available.
+   If you get nothing or "False", the pipe has not been created in the expected location.

 ## 🎛️ No Buttons in Rich Presence